jbtiglao/code-quiz-challenge/README.md

 * https://stackoverflow.com for troubleshooting coding and functionalities questions on timer, localStorage, and other JS functionalities.

 * https://youtube.com for tutorials on building JavaScript Code Quiz.

+## License
+MIT License.
+Please see LICENSE on the application's GitHub repository.